Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: Discussion

 \subsection{GRGs in galaxy cluster}

-The enormous sizes of GRGs are favours in low-density environments.
+The enormous size of GRGs is favoured in low-density environments.
 The presence of GRGs and GRQs in a dense cluster environment is unusual.
-We find from our sample, only one GRG (J0042+3150) is placed in strong density environments.
-The host galaxy of GRG presents in the brightest cluster galaxy (BCG) in cluster WHL \citep{We12}.
-The basic WHL cluster parameters are (1) $r_{200}$ is the radius within which the mean density of a cluster is 200 times of the critical density of the Universe, (2) $R_{L}$ is cluster richness parameter, (3) $M_{200}$ is the optical mass that has been computed from \citet{We12}, and (4) $N_{200}$ is the number of galaxies within $r_{200}$.
-For GRG-J0042+3150, the calculated galaxy cluster (WHL J004253.1+315028) parameters are $r_{200}$=0.97, $R_{L}$= 18.14, $M_{200}$=0.61$\times 10^{14} M_{\odot}$ and $N_{200}$= 8 respectively.
+For example, only 0.62 percent of GRGs are found in the brightest cluster galaxy (BCG; \citealt{Da20c}).
+We find from our sample that only two GRGs (J0843+0513, J1138+4540) are situated in a highly dense environment.
+The host galaxy of GRG J0843+0513 is present in the BCG in the cluster WHL \citep{We12}.
+The basic WHL cluster parameters are (1) $r_{200}$, the radius within which the mean density of a cluster is 200 times the critical density of the Universe, (2) $R_{L}$, cluster richness parameter, (3) $M_{200}$, the optical mass that has been computed from \citet{We12}, and (4) $N_{200}$, the number of galaxies within $r_{200}$.
+The host cluster for GRG J0042+3150 is WHL J004253.1+315028 for which these parameters are calculated to be $r_{200}$ = 0.87, $R_{L}$ = 13.91, $M_{200}$ = 0.61$\times 10^{14} M_{\odot}$ and $N_{200}$ = 10.
+The host galaxy of GRG J1138+4540 is the Gaussian Mixture Brightest Cluster Galaxy (GMBCG \citealt{Ha11}).
+The distances between the BCG centre and host galaxies for GRG J0843+0513 and GRG J1138+4540 are 3.98 pc and 4.84 pc respectively.
+Figure \ref{fig:BCG} shows the host galaxy of GRG J1138+4540.

-The GRGs in the brightest galaxy cluster (BCG) possibly can trace inhomogeneities in the intergalactic gas, which could be one of the determining factors for the growth and evolution of these giant sources.
+The GRGs in the brightest galaxy cluster (BCG) possibly trace inhomogeneities in the intergalactic gas, which could be one of the determining factors for the growth and evolution of these giant sources.
 The forward propagation of jets, as well as backflow from hotspots in the lobes of GRGs, are influenced by the gas.
 These galaxies have expanded to a projected linear size of 0.71 to 0.88 Mpc despite being in a compact cluster \citep{Ku18}.
 A detailed study is required to fully comprehend their fundamental and spectroscopic evolution.
 For a powerful AGN, the environment has little impact on the giant growth of GRGs.
-Normally GRGs in BCGs favour radio-loud AGN.
+Normally, GRGs in BCGs favor radio-loud AGN.
 But, only a small proportion of massive-GRGs are in BCGs \citep{Ba94, Be07, Ki08}.
-This study highlights the necessity of additional investigation for other parameters in GRGs exterior surrounding, as well as different physical properties (mass, spin, and mass accretion rate) of the BHs that fuel these giant sources.
+This study highlights the necessity of additional investigation into other parameters in GRGs' exterior surroundings, as well as different physical properties (mass, spin, and mass accretion rate) of the BHs that fuel these giant sources.